 All praise and thanks are due to Allah, and peace and blessings be upon His Messenger.

-As you have stated Ramadan is a month of discipline, self-control, patience, and good behavior.
+As you have stated, Ramadan is a month of discipline, self-control, patience, and good behavior.
 In Ramadan, Muslims are expected to gain the fruits of Fasting, namely, piety and consciousness of Allah.
-In this context, Allah, Most High, says in the Glorious Qur'an, (O ye who believe!
-Fasting is prescribed for you, even as it was prescribed for those before you, that ye may ward off evil). ) (Al-Baqarah 2: 183)
+In this context, Allah, Most High, says in the Glorious Qur'an, (O you who believe!
+Fasting is prescribed for you, even as it was prescribed for those before you, that you may ward off evil). ) (Al-Baqarah 2:183)